Bench of Contemplation

 Bronze Wave Water Wall

 Bronze Garden Sculpture

 A Noble and Historic Metal

-In the right conditions, bronze wears very well.
-Regular sea spray, for example, pounding a bronze sculpture will corrode the protective patina – either natural or created – and then the bronze itself.
+In the right conditions, bronze is very durable.
+A few environments do not suit bronze.
+Chlorinated water, for example, regularly covering a bronze sculpture will corrode the protective patina – whether natural or created – and then the bronze itself.
 Such adverse conditions are unusual, however, and David Harber will always advise you if bronze is unsuitable for your location.

 Patination is the production by oxidization of a protective, coloured film on the surface of some metals, including bronze.
 Left to itself, bronze naturally develops a dark greenish patina.
 The addition of certain chemicals however enables patinations in a broad range of natural looking colours.
 Bronze patination is also very stable, holding its colour and texture without degradation for many years.

 Almost all of David Harber's bronze garden sculptures are patinated.
 Pure, polished bronze sculptures need to be regularly maintained in order not to lose their lovely dull gold colour relatively quickly when contact with the outside world sets off the oxidization process.

 A bluey-green patination is a favourite with David Harber, as seen for example in the popular Mantle and Geminus garden spheres.
 “A blue-green patination works so well in gardens.
 It harmonizes with the natural environment”, explains David Harber.
 An antique tan patination is another option.